kkrull/bambam/doc/tools.md

   - `@types/*`: type definitions for all the other packages we're using
   - [`tsconfig-paths`](https://www.npmjs.com/package/tsconfig-paths#with-ts-node):
     allows TypeScript sources to use path aliases at runtime, using `ts-node -r`.

+### Compiling with path aliases

+This project uses [`tsc-alias`](https://www.npmjs.com/package/tsc-alias) to convert path aliases in `tsconfig.compilerOptions.paths` and `require/import` statements in TypeScript code to relative path imports in emitted JavaScript code.

+### Running with path aliases

+When running TypeScript directly (e.g. running one of the "main" scripts in `package.json`) or when running [Cucumber](#cucumber), it is necessary to convert these path aliases at runtime.
+[`ts-node`](https://www.npmjs.com/package/ts-node) does this, either by replacing the `node` executable with `ts-node` or by requiring it when first starting (Cucumber).